 To apply to the Gastroenterology Fellowship Program, use the Electronic Residency Application Service (ERAS).
-The application process for fellowships beginning in 2018 begins Friday, July 1, 2017.
-The ERAS submission deadline for Duke GI is August 15, 2017.
-Interviews typically occur in September and early October.
+The application process for fellowships beginning in 2023 begins Wednesday, July 20, 2022.
+The ERAS submission deadline for Duke GI is August 1, 2022.
+Interviews occur in September and early October.

 All applications must include: